longturn/freeciv21/docs/Manuals/Game/message-options.rst

   * Event Name: ``E_CITY_CANTBUILD``

 City: Captured/Destroyed
-  The city named in the message has either been captured by your enemy or has been utterly destroyed and turned into ruins.
+  The city named in the message has either been captured by your enemy or has been destroyed and turned into ruins.

   * Default: Mes
   * Event Name: ``E_CITY_LOST``